Friday, 25 December 2009

 Though often accused of churning out 'mechanical' music, no one can deny the popularity of their compositions.
 A lack of respect at the time, and since has led to accusations of 'deliberate commercialism, degrading the standard of music' Which is a bit rich when you consider the present day music industry.

-"We write singles, but they're very much harder to sell than an album.
+In an interview with Nigel Thomas in 1974 Mike Chapman said:"We write singles, but they're very much harder to sell than an album.
 Singles you've got to sell in three and a half minutes and you've got to sell it quick, and you've got to sell it good"

 The duo were famous for beginning their songs with the title and then writing the song around that, for example 'Wig Wam Bam'.
 The songs were written rapidly, often overnight and recorded with equal speed.
 Later songs written for Smokie became more thoughtful and emotional, but still as catchy and tuneful.